-$$D'(x,y) \approx kF(x,y) + O(x,y)$$ (2-18)
+$$D'(x, y) \approx kF(x, y) + O(x, y) \tag{2-18}$$

 The objects are localised, therefore a simple robust background noise estimator based on the Median of the Absolute Deviation (MAD) from the median can be used iteratively to find the scale factor k that minimises the background noise in D'(x, y).
+Allowing the scale factor to vary ensures that the relative contribution of the sky emission lines, which may vary in strength, is correctly dealt with.